Last Updated: June 28, 2024

 Music Career

 In 1991, Elliott formed the all-female R&B group Fayze.
 Members included her friends La'Shawn Shellman, Chonita Coleman, and Radiah Scott.
 They worked with Elliott's neighborhood friend Timothy Mosley (aka Timbaland) as their producer, and their demo tracks caught the attention of producer DeVante Swing.
 Shortly after, Fayze and Timbaland moved to New York City, where they signed to Elektra Records through DeVante's imprint Swing Mob.
-This was when they renamed themselves as Sista.
-All of the 20-plus members of Swing Mob lived in a two-story house in new York, working on a variety of projects and material together.
-During this time, Elliott contributed to projects for artists like Raven-Symoné and Jodeci, and Sista released their sole album "4 All the Sistas Around da World" (1994).
+This was when they renamed themselves Sista.
+All of the 20-plus members of Swing Mob lived in a two-story house in New York, working on a variety of projects and material together.
+During this time, Elliott contributed to projects for artists like Raven-Symoné and Jodeci, and Sista released their sole album, "4 All the Sistas Around da World" (1994).

 Christopher Polk/Getty Images